Regd.No.: 126198/071/072

 Trip Highlights

 • Trekking on the world’s highest Mt.
-Everest area at Khumbu valley.
+Everest area at Khumbu Valley.

 • Amazing scenery from Tengboche monastery with cultural heritage.